-First up – you need to learn as many hold downs (Osaekomi) as you can.
+First up – learn as many hold downs (Osaekomi) as you can.

-But before you can hold your partner down you need to be able to get them onto their back.
+But before you can hold your partner down you first need to know how to …

 You need to learn how to turn your partner over.

-This isn’t easy, as your partner will defend.
-But don’t worry we have the answer to breaking through all types of defences.
+Your partner will defend.
+But don’t worry we have the answers to breaking through all types of defences.